IlyaLts/SyncManager/README.md

 ### Synchronization Types
 There are three synchronization types that determine how a folder should be synchronized.
 - **Two-way** - *The most common type.
 It keeps all files and folders identical in both locations.
 If you add, delete, or change a file in one folder, the same change will happen in the other.*
 - **One-way** - *A mirror image.
-It copies all files and folders from a "source" folder to a "destination" folder.
-Any files in the destination that don't exist in the source are deleted.*
+It copies all files and folders from two-way folders.
+Any files in the one-way folder that don't exist in two-way folders will be deleted.*
-- **One-way update** - *This type is for simple updates.
-Files are only copied once from a source folder to a destination folder.
-Unlike One-way, files that are deleted from the source folder are not deleted from the destination.
+- **One-way update** - *This mode is for simple updates.
+Files are copied only once from two-way folders to the one-way update folder.
+Unlike the one-way type, files that are deleted from two-way folders will not be deleted from the one-way update folder.
 This is useful for backups where you don't want to lose old data.*
 ### Syncing Modes
 Synchronization can be triggered using the following modes:
 - **Manual** - *Will only sync your files when you tell it to.*